oracularhades/hades-auth/README.md

+Project status: alpha.
+There are bugs and some un-tidy code.
+This will get fixed :)

 # About
 Authentication libraries are typically very messy, usually they're terrible to start off with, too cramped and don't solve a problem enough to be worth using.
 Most developers resort to session keys / bearer tokens because it's the easiest.
 This library aims to change that by making public / private key signing authentication easier than session / bearer tokens.